wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Select the time and timezone in the task bar to customize the chart display.
 These selections are the same as for other dashboards.
 * Use the **Jump To** pulldown to select a dashboard section:
   - Select Overview to examine the RED metrics that are derived from all of the spans for the service.
   - Select an individual component to examine metrics for just that component of the service.
-A component could be an instrumented framework or the runtime system.
+A component could be an instrumented framework (e.g., `Jersey`) or the runtime system (e.g., `JVM`).
 * Filter the metrics based on the cluster, shard, or source.
 * Select **Detailed View** or **Summarized View** to change the level of detail for charts.
 * Examine the TopK charts to find out which operations are potential hot spots.
-The bars represent operations that execute in this service component.
+The bars represent operations that execute in this component of the service.
 * Navigate to the Traces browser:
   - Select **See All ...
 Traces** to display all traces that include a span from this service component.
-  - Click one of the bars in a TopK chart to display only traces that include a span for the selected operation.
+  - Click a bar in a TopK chart to display just the traces that include spans for the selected operation.

 ## Explore Traces